momolabo7/portfolio/content/blog/test.md

 ```

 Okay the ascii drawing above doesn't paint the full picture.
-I'm too lazy to draw an image and upload it but imagine that after rotating, not only is the image rotated, it is squished and stretched to fill the original image's width and height.
+Imagine that after rotating, not only is the image rotated, it is squished and stretched to fill the original image's width and height!

-This is, of course, after applying the good old rotation matrix:

-$
-\begin{bmatrix} cos(\theta) & -sin(\theta) & 0 \\\ sin(\theta) & cos(\theta) & 0 \\\ 0 & 0 & 1 \end{bmatrix}
-$

-This means that not only do we have to rotate, we technically have to do some kind of scaling as well.
+This means that not only do we have to rotate, we have to do some kind of scaling as well.
 At 0, and 180 degrees, we want to maintain the original aspect ratio, but at 90 and 270, it should be the scaled such that the aspect ratio reverses!
 That is, at 0 degrees, if we were at 4:2 ratio, then at 90 degrees, we need to apply a scale such that it becomes 2:4.
 (In between degrees will need to scale accordingly too of course).

+First, let's solve the rotation part.
-Thankfully, we coud make use of how the rotation matrix work.
+Thankfully, we could make use of how the rotation matrix work.
-Remember how cosine and sin works.
+Remember how cosine and sine works.
 For our example, we need to know that:

-$ cos(0) $ gives 1, $ cos(90) $ gives 0
+$ cos(0) $ -> 1, $ cos(90) $ -> 0

-$ sin(0) $ gives 0, $ sin(90) $ gives 1
+$ sin(0) $ -> 0, $ sin(90) $ -> 1

-Next, observe what happens when we multiply the rotation maxtrix to a UV point:
+Next, observe what happens when we multiply the standard counter-clockwise rotation matrix to a UV point:

 $
+R(\theta)\vec{b} =
 \begin{bmatrix} cos(\theta) & -sin(\theta) & 0 \\\ sin(\theta) & cos(\theta) & 0 \\\ 0 & 0 & 1 \end{bmatrix}
 \begin{bmatrix} x \\\ y \\\ 1 \end{bmatrix} =
 \begin{bmatrix} x cos(\theta) - y sin(\theta) \\\ x sin(\theta) + y cos(\theta) \\\ 1 \end{bmatrix}